-When the Long Names box is checked (default), the long name is printed below each element for which you have entered a long name in software declarations.
+When the Long Names box is checked (default), the long name is printed below each element in a ladder network for which you have entered a long name in software declarations.
+This has no impact on ST networks.

 Page Break at Function Block